Arguments for and against drug prohibition: Addiction

 Drug Free Australia argues "Regarding the freedom of choice of those addicted to a drug, it is important to recognize that addiction is defined as compulsive by its very nature and that addictions curb individual freedom." ...
 "As is the case with alcohol addiction, illicit drug addictions likewise serve to keep many such users functionally in poverty and often as a continued burden on friends, family and society.
 Where it is argued that all disabilities are a burden on society it must be recognized that most disabilities are not the result of a choice, whereas the decision to recreationally use illicit drugs is most commonly free, and with the knowledge that they may lead to an abundance of addictions."

 Health arguments for drug law reform

-There is evidence that many illicit drugs pose comparatively fewer health dangers than certain legal drugs.
+There is evidence that some illicit drugs pose comparatively fewer health dangers than certain legal drugs.
 The health risks of MDMA (Ecstasy) have been exaggerated for instance, the risks from cannabis use also overstated, and health problems from the use of legal substances, particularly alcohol and tobacco, are greater, even than from cocaine use for example (occasional cocaine use does not typically lead to severe or even minor physical or social problems).

 Health benefits

+A 2015 study of 135,095 U.S. adults found no significant link between lifetime psychedelic use and increased mental health problems or suicidal behavior.
+The researchers concluded that the prohibition of psychedelics is challenging to justify on public health grounds, given these findings.

 Many trials have shown beneficial effects associated with psychoactive drug use: